stackbitsales/twin-cities-makeup-0e0bd/content/pages/expanding-our-team-hair-stylist-and-airbrush-makeup-artist-needed.md

           defaultValue: 'Yes, I can provide links to an online gallery'
           options:
             - 'Yes, I can provide links to an online gallery'
-            - 'Yes, I can provide links to an online gallery'
+            - 'Yes, I have photos I can email'
           isRequired: false
           width: full
           type: SelectFormControl